arifozcan35/personnel-tracking-system/README.md

     - See the personnel belonging to the gate

+- *Role Mechanism:*
+    - Using ADMIN and USER roles to access different system APIs
+    - Different permissions depending on roles

 - *Access Control:*
     - Grant floor access permissions
     - Only personnel can pass through gates